genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Merge Variants
 ^^^^^^^^^^^^^^

-Merging Genomic Variations files can be useful, when you have, for example, one Genetic Variations file for SNPs and another one for Indels.
+Merging variants can be useful, when you have, for example, one Genetic Variations file for SNPs and another one for Indels.
 After their merging, the result Genetic Variations file will separately contain information about SNPs and about Indels.

 **Action**: to merge two or more Genetic Variations files into a single file.